 We recommend that everyone use a solicitor when applying for residency in Croatia.
 Solicitors have connections with immigration authorities, are able to skip common roadblocks and can identify any risks with your application.
 In addition, it is rare that the police (who handle immigration) will speak English to applicants.

 Our expat-vetted solicitor network can handle your residency application from beginning to end.
 This service includes:

 - Confirming latest immigration requirements for your nationality

 - All communication with the police on your behalf

 - Assistance with sign up of health insurance at HZZO

 - Assembly, submission and monitoring of your application

 - Answering questions and assisting you throughout the process

-To consult with an expat-vetted immigration lawyer, please complete the form below and we’ll contact you as soon as possible.
+To consult with an expat-vetted immigration solicitor, please complete the form below and we’ll contact you as soon as possible.